-Eclampsia is a rare but severe condition that causes seizures during pregnancy.
-Seizures are periods of disturbed brain activity that can cause episodes of staring, decreased alertness, and violent shaking (convulsions).
-Eclampsia affects about one in every 2,000 to 3,000 pregnancies, and it can affect you even if you do not have a history of seizures.
+Seizures are periods of disturbed brain activity that can cause episodes of staring, decreased alertness, and convulsions (violent shaking).
+Eclampsia affects about 1 in every 200 women with preeclampsia.
+You can develop eclampsia even if you don’t have a history of seizures.

-Because preeclampsia can lead to eclampsia, you may have the symptoms of both conditions.
-However, some of your symptoms may be caused by other conditions, such as kidney disease or diabetes.
-It is important to tell your doctor so that he or she may rule out other possible causes.
+Because preeclampsia can lead to eclampsia, you may have symptoms of both conditions.
+However, some of your symptoms may be due to other conditions, such as kidney disease or diabetes.
+It’s important to tell your doctor about any conditions you have so they may rule out other possible causes.

 The following are common symptoms of preeclampsia: